 Nkanga is fascinated with what she has referred to as “glimmer” and “shine,” the surface qualities of natural resources such as mica, a mineral that is used in makeup and turned into an object of seduction.
 This interest has led the artist far and wide, studying the intense mining of the world’s natural resources since the rise of late capitalism.
 One of the primary means by which the artist’s interest manifests is through the body.
 In Nkanga’s works on paper and her tapestries, the body becomes a border implicated within the field of mining.

 Nkanga acts as a cultural anthropologist—tracing the violent means by which contested minerals and objects are exhumed from their natural environments, such as Nigeria and Namibia—and considers how they are transported to the West.
 Through her work, the artist re-imagines our relationship to our everyday environment.

-Lead support for Otobong Nkanga is provided by the Harris Family Foundation in memory of Bette and Neison Harris: Caryn and King Harris, Katherine Harris, Toni and Ron Paul, Pam and Joe Szokol, Linda and Bill Friend, and Stephanie and John Harris; the Margot and W. George Greig Ascendant Artist Fund; Helen and Sam Zell; and R. H. Defares.
+Lead support for Otobong Nkanga: To Dig A Hole That Collapses Again is provided by R. H. Defares; the Harris Family Foundation in memory of Bette and Neison Harris: Caryn and King Harris, Katherine Harris, Toni and Ron Paul, Pam and Joe Szokol, Linda and Bill Friend, and Stephanie and John Harris; the Margot and W. George Greig Ascendant Artist Fund; and Helen and Sam Zell.

 Major support is provided by Nancy and Steve Crown, and Elissa Efroymson and Adnaan Hamid.

 Additional generous support is provided by Galerie In Situ-Fabienne Leclerc, Paris; and CE Horton.